How to Access Gmail From China in 2024: Works 100%

 What is an alternative to Gmail in China?

+If you’re visiting China and want to continue using Gmail for work-related or personal reasons, you can only do that by getting yourself a good VPN that works in the country.
 I recommend ExpressVPN because it works in China 100% of the time, provides the fastest speeds on the market, has strong privacy and security features, and has easy-to-use apps for Android, iOS, Windows, and macOS.

 Is it illegal to use a VPN in China to access Gmail?

 The short answer is no. VPNs aren’t illegal to use in China, but the only VPNs that are legal in the country are government-approved VPNs.
 These VPN providers are required to abide by the government’s censorship policies and provide the government with a backdoor that makes them insecure.
-Most VPNs refuse to do that, so they’re, technically, illegal in China.
+Most VPNs refuse to do that, so they’re technically illegal in China.

 That said, I haven’t been able to find any reports where the government punished a citizen or a tourist in China for using a non-approved VPN so far.
 For now, the government only seems to go after Chinese citizens who create and sell unapproved VPNs.
 Still, I recommend being careful if you plan to use a VPN in China and following all local rules and regulations.
 I don’t endorse the use of a VPN for illegal purposes.